Private equity fundraising: 8-step guide

 Step 3: Find investors

 Do your research.
-What investors are active in your space?
+Which private equity investors are active in your space?
 Scour your network of contacts for a connection that might be able to give you a warm introduction.
 Contact top-tier business schools to see whether they can point you in the right direction.
-Create a profile on AngelList and apply to MicroVentures.
-Believe it or not, finding investors is not the hardest part about securing funding.
-However, if you’re struggling, you might consider appointing a financial advisor.

-Step 4: Create pitch presentation
+Step 4: Create your pitch presentation

 Pitch to your friends.
 Pitch to your colleagues.
 Pitch to friendly business contacts to get their views.
 Not only will the practice “make perfect” but it’ll also give you a chance to get other people’s insights and incorporate them as you see fit.